 It’s always possible that your kids are more than ready to return to a normal homeschool routine, but you’re not.
 If that’s the case, don’t hesitate to incorporate some independent learning — or at least ways of learning that don’t solely rely on you to pull them off.

-Independent learning through books, audiobooks, online book clubs, or something else could be helpful while you get caught up on laundry, work on meal planning, and anything else that could distract as you work your way to normal.
+Independent learning through books, audiobooks, online book clubs, or something else could be helpful while you get caught up on laundry, work on meal planning, and anything else that could distract you as you work your way to normal.

 5. Don’t Stress